SLO doctor accused of gross negligence

 By KAREN VELIE

 State prosecutors filed an accusation against a San Luis Obispo internist for having unlicensed employees perform medical procedures, ordering narcotics in her own name to give patients, and for neglecting patients.
+[Cal Coast Times]

 For several years, multiple patients and former employees have reported allegations of wrong doing by Laleh Shaban M.D. to the Medical Board of California.
 The investigation, which focused on the treatment of five patients, resulted in six causes for discipline.